rpy2/rpy2/doc/rinterface.rst

 When using the RPy2 package, two realms are co-existing: R and Python.

-The :class:`Sexp_Type` objects can be considered as Python envelopes pointing to data stored and administered in the R space.
+:class:`rpy2.rinterface_lib.sexp.Sexp` objects can be considered as Python envelopes pointing to data stored and administered in the R space.

-R variables are existing within an embedded R workspace, and can be accessed from Python through their python object representations.
+R variables exist within an embedded R workspace, and can be accessed from Python through their python object representations.

-We distinguish two kind of R objects: named objects and anonymous objects.
+We distinguish two kinds of R objects: named objects and anonymous objects.
-Named objects have an associated symbol in the R workspace.
+Named objects have an associated symbol in the R workspace (a "variable name") while anonymous objects don't, but are protected from garbage collection on the R side for as long as they are used on the Python side.

 Named objects
 ^^^^^^^^^^^^^